 We never charge a fee unless we obtain a recovery for you.
 If a recovery is not made, you pay us nothing.

 The Raleigh car accident attorneys at Henson Fuerst understand how difficult it may be to get compensation after a car wreck, especially given North Carolina’s contributory fault rules.
 This implies that in order to get compensation, the sufferer must be completely blameless in the accident.
 You may be able to recover medical bills, lost earnings, and pain and suffering if it can be shown that you were entirely free of fault.
-Because contributory negligence makes blaming another driver for an accident more difficult, you may need the assistance of a North Carolina car accident lawyer.
+Because contributory negligence makes blaming another driver for an accident more difficult, you may need the assistance of a Raleigh car accident lawyer.